chrisguest75/shell_examples/62_binary_files/README.md

 ## OD (macosx)

+od – octal, decimal, hex, ASCII dump

 ```sh
 # od – octal, decimal, hex, ASCII dump
 cat ./file.bin | od -t x1
 ```

 ## Truncate

+truncate - shrink or extend the size of a file to the specified size

 ```sh
 # use truncate to the chop a file